-For online training options, see:

-School Council - Training and Good Governance on the Department's website at https://www2.education.vic.gov.au/pal/school-council-training/policy
+For online training options, see: the Department's School Council - Training and Good Governance, Policy webpage https://www2.education.vic.gov.au/pal/school-council-training/policy.

 Who is on the school council?

 For all schools with a student cohort of Year 7 and above, there are several possible categories of school council membership: